 Your Vermont Wayfinders tour might be the highlight of your trip, but it doesn’t have to be the only one!
-If you’re staying in the area for a few days, there’s plenty more to explore before or after your tour.
+If you’re staying in the Woodstock, Vermont or surrounding areas for a few days, there’s plenty more to explore before or after your tour.
 These are places we don’t include in our routes, usually because they take a bit more time to fully enjoy.
 But they’re well worth a visit.

 We’ve grouped them by theme to help you plan your free time.
 Whether you’re into local history, enjoying nature, quiet art, or just a great walk through a beautiful place, check out our list and make your plan!